lordofthemorning-DM/raiders-of-the-serpent-sea/content/3. Origins/4. Destiny/Legacy.md

 They say that someone whose name is still spoken is not dead, and you aim to achieve immortality by that road.
 The great driving force in your life is a desire to create something that outlasts you, that marks the world for many years after you have left it—and perhaps even changes its destiny forever.

 #### Source of Inspiration: Building Blocks.
-You draw inspiration from progressing toward some great overarching goal or by building up a body of work that can outlast you.
+You draw inspiration from progressing toward some great overarching goal or by building up a body of work that can outlast you.<br>
 *Have some work recognized as exceptional in your lifetime, convince a large number of people to support a cause you believe in, discover or invent something with wide-ranging implications, undermine long-standing physical or social structures.*

 #### Inspiration Feature: Dogged Persistence.